Qianwen-Pan/mystical-tarot/README.md

   - Retrieves all tarot card meanings.
   - **Example Response:**

         ```json
         [

     {
     "name": "The Fool",
     "upright": "New beginnings, adventure, foolishness.",
     "reversed": "Recklessness, fear of change, risk-taking.",
+    "interpretations": {
+    "decisionMaking": {
     "pros": "Indicates new opportunities and a sense of adventure.",
     "cons": "Warns against recklessness and hasty decisions.",
     "outcome": "Suggests that taking a leap of faith may lead to growth and new experiences."
     },
-      ...
+    "dreamInterpretation": {
+    "hiddenFears": "Fear of taking risks and embracing new beginnings.",
+    "desires": "A strong desire for adventure and new experiences.",
+    "warnings": "Beware of recklessness and making hasty decisions."
+    }
+    }
+    }
     ]

+    ```

     ```

 - `GET /readings`